StijnPittomvils/SoftwareEngineering/README.md

 This is a test four our software egnineering course

-bla
-diebla

-bla
-bladiebladieblaa

-Jonas is kei goe bezig
+Jonas is niet goed bezig
-Ook ni waar...

-zeker well!!!
+Jonas heeft een applewatch

-Stijn is gwn een beetje minder goe bezig.
+Jonas is een apple slave

-weiziging aant maken
+Jonas is depresief
+Jonas denkt dat dit niet grappig is